iqtree/iqtree.github.io/doc/AliSim.md

     iqtree2 --alisim alignment_indel -m JC -t tree.nwk --indel 0.1,0.05

 `--indel` option specifies the insertion and deletion rates (separated by a comma) relative to the substitution rates.
 Here, it means that, on average, we have 10 insertion and 5 deletion events per every 100 substitution events.
-Apart from the normal output file `alignment_indel_0.phy`, AliSim also exports an additional file `alignment_indel_0_withoutgaps.fa` containing sequences without gaps.
+Apart from the normal output file `alignment_indel.phy`, AliSim also exports an additional file `alignment_indel_withoutgaps.fa` containing sequences without gaps.
 If not needing the additional output file, one could disable that feature by `--no-export-sequence-wo-gaps`.
 By default, AliSim assumes that the size of indels follows a geometric distribution with a mean of 2 and a variance of ±2.
 If wanting to change this distribution, one can use `--indel-size` option:

     iqtree2 --alisim alignment_indel_size -m JC -t tree.nwk --indel 0.1,0.05 --indel-size GEO{5},GEO{4}